BerndMuller/java-ee-8-starter/README.md

 ## Prerequisites

 Java EE 8 Application Server.
-Tested with WildFly 20 and Payara 5.2020.4.
-Payara is restricted to Java 11.
+Tested on WildFly 21 with Java 15 and Payara 5.2020.4 with Java 11 because Payara is restricted to Java 11.

 ## Brief Description